Which hat should I wear today? How to make your team meetings more effective

 RED HAT

 The red hat is responsible for emotional thinking, feelings and a subjective perception.
-The red hat allows emotions dominate.
-We should wear the red hat when we want our reactions to an idea flow freely and easily.
-The red hat’s primary goal is to bring to mind proposals intuitively on the basis of thinker’s personal feelings and hunches.
+The red hat allows emotions to dominate.
+We should wear the red hat when we want our reactions flow freely and easily.
+The red hat’s primary goal is to bring to the table ideas intuitively on the basis of personal feelings and hunches.
 The red hat is very open-minded and seeks to identify and clarify other people’s feelings.
-It provided us with a convenient way to switch on or switch off our emotional mode in a way which is acceptable for the rest of the group.
+It provides us with a convenient way to switch on or switch off our emotional mode in a way which is acceptable for the rest of the group.
 We do not have to justify our feelings or look for any logical assumptions.
 The questions that may help you think more effectively from a red hat’s perspective are:

 What is my gut telling me about this solution?